 Allan has specialist knowledge of the Fine Art world and advises several globally recognised businesses in this sector.
 In sport, Allan has helped to develop cutting edge answers to the problems of image rights and off-field income structures both in the UK and overseas.

 He also works closely, as an advisor, with a number of the leading agencies and organisations in the sports sector.

-Kim started his career at IMG Media, where he helped build and eventually lead the design and DVD department, designing and animating titles sequences for Trans World Sport, The Premier League, Futbol Mundial to name a few.
+Kim started his career at IMG media, where he helped build and go on to lead the design and DVD Departments.
+Designing and Animating title sequences for Trans World Sport, Futbol Mundial to name a few.

-As a freelancer, Chris has worked for an array of clients and on global events including the UEFA European Championships, the Olympic Games and the Paralympic Games.
+Before joining Noah In September 2016, Chris worked as a freelancer for an array of clients and on global events including the UEFA European Championships, the Olympic Games and the Paralympic Games.
 At the UEFA European Championships, Chris produced the official review documentary, focusing on the stories that emerged on and off the pitch.

 As Production Manager, Simon has since managed various feature films, documentaries and more recently promos and commercials for FIFA, OBS, Sony and Panasonic.